SpudGunMan/meshing-around/modules/bbstools.md

 ### **How DMs Work**
 - Direct Messages (DMs) are private messages sent from one node to another.
 - DMs are stored separately from public posts in `data/bbsdm.pkl`.
-- Each DM entry typically includes: `[id, toNode, message, fromNode, timestamp, threadID, replytoID]`.
+- Each DM entry in the pickle, typically includes: `[id, toNode, message, fromNode, timestamp, threadID, replytoID]`.

 ### **DM Delivery**
 - When a DM is posted using `bbs_post_dm(toNode, message, fromNode)`, it is added to the recipient's DM database.